UnitedHealth names former Glaxo CEO Witty to lead company - WTMJ

 Wichmann, 59, joined UnitedHealth in 1998 and became its CEO in September 2017.

-Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. slipped 7 cents to $337.82 Thursday in premarket trading.
+Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. slipped nearly $3 to $334.93 while broader markets edged up after trading started Thursday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.